-Do you believe that hard situations build strong people?
+Finding inner strength in hard situations build strong people.
 Everyone has gone through something that has made them stronger than they could’ve ever been otherwise.

 I’ve been there myself several times over the years, and I’ve learned a lot about coping with and growing through hardships.
 If you are struggling in some way right now, these three strategies can work wonders…